DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 1. Create a variable of type "FILE*".
 2. Open the file using "fopen" function and assign the file to the variable.
 3. Check to make sure the file was successfully opened by checking to see if the variable == NULL.
-If it does, then
+If it does, then an error has occurred in reading the file.
+4.

 ---